-- the results of the planned multiple ascending dose, or MAD, portion of the Phase 1 trial of KT-474 in patients and the results of the Phase 1 trials of KT-413 and KT-333; - timing of IND clearances, and/or subsequent clinical trial costs, for KT-253 and other current or future product candidates; - our successful initiation, enrollment of and completion of clinical trials for current and future product candidates, including our ability to generate positive data from any such clinical trials; - our ability to receive regulatory approvals from applicable regulatory authorities; - the initiation and successful completion of all safety studies required to obtain U.S. and foreign marketing approval for our product candidates; - the costs associated with the development of any additional development programs we identify in-house or acquire through collaborations or other arrangements; - our ability to establish manufacturing capabilities or make arrangements with third-party manufacturers for clinical supply and commercial manufacturing; - obtaining and maintaining patent and trade secret protection or regulatory exclusivity for our product candidates; - launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; - obtaining and maintaining acceptance of our product candidates, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - · obtaining and maintaining healthcare coverage and adequate reimbursement; - the success of our existing collaborations as well as the terms and timing of any additional collaboration, license or other arrangement, including the terms and timing of any payments thereunder; - our ability to enforce and defend intellectual property rights and claims; and - our ability to maintain a continued acceptable safety profile of our product candidates following approval.
+- the results of our ongoing or planned clinical trials of our product candidates, including KT-474, KT-413, KT-333 and KT-253; - the results of preclinical studies and timing of IND clearances of future product candidates, and/or clinical trial costs for current and future product candidates; - our successful initiation, enrollment of and completion of clinical trials for current and future product candidates, including our ability to generate positive data from any such clinical trials; - our ability to receive regulatory approvals from applicable regulatory authorities; - the initiation and successful completion of all safety studies required to obtain U.S. and foreign marketing approval for our product candidates; - the costs associated with the development of any additional development programs we identify in-house or acquire through collaborations or other arrangements; - our ability to establish and maintain manufacturing capabilities or make arrangements with third-party manufacturers for clinical supply and commercial manufacturing; - obtaining and maintaining patent and trade secret protection or regulatory exclusivity for our product candidates; - launching commercial sales of our product candidates, if and when approved, whether alone or in collaboration with others; - obtaining and maintaining acceptance of our product candidates, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - obtaining and maintaining healthcare coverage and adequate reimbursement; - the success of our existing collaborations as well as the terms and timing of any additional collaboration, license or other arrangement, including the terms and timing of any payments thereunder; - our ability to enforce and defend intellectual property rights and claims; and - our ability to maintain a continued acceptable safety profile of our product candidates following approval.